Nursing School Requirements: Courses, Skills and More

 If you’re interested in a career in nursing, it can be hard to know where to start.
 When it comes to nursing school requirements, they can be physical and emotional, as well as academic.
 Whether you’re coming in from high school, transferring from another program or looking to change career paths, the best thing you can do is be prepared.

-At William Jewell College of Nursing, we offer four different Bachelor of Science in Nursing (BSN) degree programs so you can tailor your nursing education to your needs as a student.
+At Jewell, we offer four different Bachelor of Science in Nursing (BSN) degree programs so you can tailor your nursing education to your needs as a student.
 Depending on the program you're interested in, the prerequisites will differ.
 Here is everything you need to know about nursing school requirements, including checklists for each program, interview tips and essay-writing best practices.

 Nursing school requirements